linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

     {% block content %}
     {% endblock %}

-As you will see, any template that extends the `base.html` template and has code between the opening and closing of the `content` block will appear within the code laid out by `base.html`.
+As you will see, any template that extends the `base.html` template and includes code between the opening and closing `content` block, will render the code laid out by `base.html`.

-Save `base.html` and create a file called `configure.html`, which will be the UI a user will see when they reach the document root endpoint (`/`).
+Create a file called `configure.html`, which will be the UI a user will see when they reach the document root endpoint (`/`).
 Copy in the following code:

 {{< file "templates/configure.html" html >}}
 {% extends 'base.html' %}